-The maximum number of shares that we may issue pursuant to awards granted under the Third Amended 2013 Plan may not exceed the sum of (a) 3,300,000 shares (the 2,300,000 shares of common stock authorized under the Second Amended 2013 Plan plus the 1,000,000 new shares of common stock to be added subject to stockholder approval), plus (b) any shares (i) remaining available for issuance under the 2005 Plan at the time the Original 2013 Plan became effective and (ii) subject to an award granted under the 2005 Plan if the award is forfeited, cancelled, terminated, expires or lapses for any reason without issuance of the shares.
+The maximum number of shares that we may issue pursuant to awards granted under the Third Amended 2013 Plan may not exceed 8,223,246 shares (plus the 2,000,000 new shares of common stock to be added subject to stockholder approval of the Third Amended 2013 Plan Amendment), subject to any award granted under the Third Amended 2013 Plan if the award is forfeited, cancelled, terminated, expires or lapses for any reason without issuance of the shares.

-In addition, under the Third Amended 2013 Plan, in any 12-month period, (a) no participant may be granted options and SARs that are not related to an option for more than 200,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award); and (b) no participant may be granted awards other than options or SARs that are settled in shares of common stock for more than 200,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award).
+In addition, under the Third Amended 2013 Plan, in any 12-month period, (a) no participant may be granted options and stock appreciation rights ("SARs") that are not related to an option for more than 200,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award); and (b) no participant may be granted awards other than options or SARs that are settled in shares of common stock for more than 200,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award); and (b) no participant may be granted awards other than options or SARs that are settled in shares of common stock for more than 200,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award).

-The following are not included in calculating the Third Amended 2013 Plan share limitations described above: (a) dividends, including dividends paid in shares, or dividend equivalents paid in cash in connection with outstanding awards, (b) awards that are settled in cash, and (c) any shares subject to an award under the Third Amended 2013 Plan or the 2005 Plan if the award is forfeited, canceled, terminated, expires or lapses for any reason without issuance of the underlying shares.
-In addition, (i) shares issued under the Third Amended 2013 Plan through the settlement, assumption, or substitution of outstanding awards granted by another entity or obligations to grant future awards as a condition of or in connection with a merger, acquisition or similar transaction involving us acquiring another entity will not reduce the maximum number of shares of common stock available for delivery under the Third Amended 2013 Plan, and (ii) available shares under a stockholder-approved plan of an acquired company (as appropriately adjusted to reflect the transaction) may be used for awards under the Third Amended 2013 Plan (subject in each case to applicable stock exchange listing requirements) and will not reduce the maximum number of shares available under the Third Amended 2013 Plan.
-Shares withheld or applied as payment in connection with the exercise of an award or the withholding or payment of taxes related to an award or separately surrendered by the Participant for any such purpose will be treated as having been delivered for purposes of determining the maximum number of Shares available for grant.
+The following are not included in calculating the Third Amended 2013 Plan share limitations described above: (a) dividends, including dividends paid in shares, or dividend equivalents paid in cash in connection with outstanding awards, (b) awards that are settled in cash, and (c) any shares subject to an award under the Third Amended 2013 Plan if the award is forfeited, canceled, terminated, expires or lapses for any reason without issuance of the underlying shares.
+In addition, (i) shares issued under the Third Amended 2013 Plan through the settlement, assumption, or substitution of outstanding awards granted by another entity or obligations to grant future awards as a condition of or in connection with a merger, acquisition or similar transaction involving us acquiring another entity will not reduce the maximum number of shares of common stock available for delivery under the Third Amended 2013 Plan, and (ii) available shares under a stockholder-approved plan of an acquired company (as appropriately adjusted to reflect the transaction) may be used for awards under the Third Amended 2013 Plan.
+Shares withheld or applied as payment in connection with the exercise of an award or the withholding or payment of taxes related to an award or separately surrendered by the participant for any such purpose will be treated as having been delivered for purposes of determining the maximum number of shares available for grant.